luizgmgomes/Docker/Learning.md

 ## Nommenclature:
-pull = fetches images from Docker Registry run = Run a command on a new container image = Docker images (like AMI)
+* pull = fetches images from Docker Registry
+* run = Run a command on a new container
+* image = Docker images (like AMI)
+* alpine = Basically means a small version of something (e.g.: FROM node:alpine - It is a small version of node image)

 ## Terminology